-Development of accessible credit market

-13. The National Credit Regulator is responsible to-

-- (a) promote and support the development, where the need exists, of a fair, transparent, competitive, sustainable, responsible, efficient, effective and accessible credit market and industry to serve the needs of-

-(i) historically disadvantaged program. - (i) historically disadvantaged persons; - (ii) low income persons and communities; and - (iii) remote, isolated or low density populations and communities, - in a manner consistent with the purposes of this Act; - (b) set appropriate conditions for the supplementary registration of credit 10 providers wishing to enter into developmental credit agreements, in order to promote access to credit in the manner, and for the persons, contemplated in paragraph (a); - (c) monitor the following matters and report to the Minister annually in respect Of: - (i) Credit availability, price and market conditions, conduct and trends; - (ii) market share, market conduct and competition within the consumer credit industry, the credit industry structure, including the extent of ownership, control and participation within the industry by historically disadvantaged persons; - (iii) access to consumer credit by small businesses or persons contemplated in paragraph (a)(i) to (iii); - (iv) levels of consumer indebtedness and the incidence and social effects of over-indebtedness;and - (v) any other matter relating to the credit industry; and - (d) conduct research and propose policies to the Minister in relation to any matter affecting the consumer credit industry, including but not limited to proposals for legislative, regulatory or policy initiatives that would improve access to credit for persons contemplated in paragraph (a)(i) to (iii).

-Registration functions of National Credit Regulator
+Develop ment of accessible credit market 13.
+Th ne National Credit Regulator is responsible to- (a) promote and support the development, where the need exists, of a fair, transparent, competitive, sustainable, responsible, efficient, effective and accessible credit market and industry to serve the needs of- (i) historically disadvantaged persons; (ii) low income persons and communities; and (iii) remote, isolated or low density populations and communities, in a manner consistent with the purposes of this Act; 5 (b) set appropriate conditions for the supplementary registration of credit providers wishing to enter into developmental credit agreements, in order to promote access to credit in the manner, and for the persons, contemplated in paragraph (a); 10 (c) monitor the following matters and report to the Minister annually in respect of: (i) Credit availability, price and market conditions, conduct and trends; 15 (ii) market share, market conduct and competition within the consumer credit industry, the credit industry structure, including the extent of ownership, control and participation within the industry by historically disadvantaged persons; 20 (iii) access to consumer credit by small businesses or persons contemplated in paragraph (a)(i) to (iii); (iv) levels of consumer indebtedness and the incidence and social effects of (d) over-indebtedness; and (v) any other matter relating to the credit industry; and 25 Registra ntion functions of National Credit Regulator 30 industry · registering credit providers, credit bureaux and debt counsellors; suspending or cancelling any registration issued in terms of this Act, subject to section 57(2); and establishing and maintaining the registries contemplated in sections 53 and 69(1) and by making information from those registries available to- 35 (i) each provincial credit regulator; and (ii) other persons in the prescribed manner and form, subject to Part B of Chapter 4.
+40 Enforce ment functions of National Credit Regulator ne National Credit Regulator must enforce this Act by- promoting informal resolution of disputes arising in terms of this Act between